Friday, October 25, 2024

 The word of the Lord remains forever.
 We have simply believed.
 It is the imperishable seed.
 You have been born again of it.
 There's no going back possible for the real eternal you, because the new birth was the birth of the real eternal you.

-The phrase 'born-again' is Johannine.
-It occurs only in John, of the four gospels, and only in the Nicodemus discourse.
-A similar phrase is found, just twice, in 1 Peter chapter 1.
-It is a minority teaching, therefore, in Soteriology, the study of salvation.
+The phrase 'born-again' occurs only in John, of the four gospels, and only in the Nicodemus discourse of Chapter 3.
+A similar phrase is found twice in 1 Peter chapter 1.
 But it has something very important to say.
-Behind the Pauline concepts of the new man, the new creation, there is first the need for new birth.
+Behind the Pauline concepts of the new man, the new creation, there is the need for new birth.
 The new birth births us into these things.
-And the concept of birth, used as an analogy, is very illustrative of the experience of entering the Kingdom of God.

-We have, for all time, entered into a new realm of existence, with a new type, a new quality, of life within.
-This was discussed in Part 2.
-We've entered into His love, which will take us over by degrees.
-We don't cease to have personality and individuality.
-Instead we are recreated in spirit and infused with the nature of God.
-We are family members.
+We have, for all time, entered into a new realm of existence, with an entirely new quality of life within.
+We've entered into His love, which will take us over fully by degrees.
+We are family members, all different, but with this new birth in common.
 If you don't want this, you are not a Christian believer.
-He doesn't push you where you don't want to go, He is honourable, genuine, sensitive, gentle and considerate.
-And so He wins us over in that way.

 So we have come to know and to believe the love that God has for us.
 God is love, and whoever abides in love abides in God, and God abides in him.
 By this is love perfected with us, so that we may have confidence for the day of judgment, because as he is so also are we in this world.
 There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.